aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The `sc deploy` command internally calls the build:all, build:preview and publish commands based on the configuration in the `.softcover-deploy` file.

-For example you can customize the `sc deploy` command for publishing an article to not execute the `sc build:preview` command.
+For example you can customize the `sc deploy` command to not execute the `sc build:preview` command when publishing an article.
 See [here](https://manual.softcover.io/book/customization#sec-customizing_deploys) for further details.

-> Refer to softcover documentation for full description of all commands.
+> Refer to softcover [documentation](https://manual.softcover.io/book) for full description of all commands.

 Once we are done publishing, we exit the bash shell by typing `exit` which will terminate the bash session and the container process.

 > Note: Technically we can run the `sc clean`, `sc build:all` and `sc build:preview` commands with individual non interactive docker run commands, the same way as we run the `sc build:html` command.
 Then we can run the container interactively to just log into softcover and run the `sc publish` command.
-However it is easier to just run all the commands in an interactive session.
+However it is easier to just run all the commands in one interactive session.

 ## Inspecting the published content